anderssv/the-example/doc/tttd.md

 > ✅ Testing Through The Domain was kind of a joke name because it was a bit hard to pronounce.
 It stuck for now. 😄

-This one is a bit hard to see, but I know it raises the level for tests and maintenance in the long run.
+The details of this are a bit subtle, but I know it raises the level for tests and maintenance in the long run.
 It reduces irrelevant failures in tests and makes re-factoring easier.
 To try and explain the concept, I categorize tests into two categories:

-- Data oriented tests—Sets up the expected data and verifies the state in storage is correct afterward.
+- Data oriented tests — Sets up the expected data and verifies the state in storage is correct afterward.
-- Domain oriented tests—Sets up input data, modifies through steps in the system and verifies that the system responds correctly at the end.
+- Domain oriented tests — Sets up input data, modifies through steps in the system and verifies that the system responds correctly at the end.

-You can see [TDD](tdd.md) for a description om some other test categories and levels.
+You can see [TDD](tdd.md) for a description om some different test levels.

 ## An example
 Consider two tests and their set-up with verifications: